project-alice-assistant/docs/docs/usage/web-interface.md

 # FAQ
 ### My Google credentials are not showing in the admin tab!
 - These credentials are marked as sensitive data and are meant to be hidden!
-You can always past your new credentials, and they will overwrite the old ones.
+You can always paste your new credentials, and they will overwrite the old ones.